 Start with a few basic guiding principles—use organic or pesticide-free, whole, nutrient-dense foods that are fresh or frozen, as much as possible.
 Minimize how often you use highly processed foods.
 Try for the “1/3” rule for your macronutrients- 1/3 healthy fat, 1/3 healthy carbs, and 1/3 lean protein.

 Recent research from Norway showed that this even distribution of calories between fat, carbs and protein was the best combination of macronutrients to “talk” to a healthy person’s genes.
 Of course, everyone has a different genomic profile, and it is best to individualize these caloric recommendations using genomic testing whenever possible.
 Nevertheless, this macronutrient information can be a good starting place to create a balanced meal.

 We recommend 4-6 servings of brightly colored fruits and vegetables (purple, red, yellow, green, orange) per day – for reasons far beyond the official dietary guidelines.
 Not only do they contain important vitamins and minerals, these “colors” signify higher content of key bioactives – constituents of foods that are considered “non-nutrients”.

 These bioactives are not actually vitamins, minerals or other nutrients.
-These bioactives create a powerful conversation with your genes.
+They are compounds found naturally in foods – typically in small amounts – that create a powerful conversation with your genes.